Blossoms (album)

-Blossoms is the debut studio album by English rock band Blossoms.
+Blossoms is the debut studio album by the English rock band Blossoms.
 It was released in the United Kingdom on 5 August 2016, by Virgin EMI Records.
 The album was produced by James Skelly and Rich Turvey.
 It peaked at number 1 on the UK Albums Chart and number 12 on the Irish Albums Chart, reaching Silver certification in the UK in April 2017.
 Then in June 2017 it went Gold in the UK after surpassing 100,000 sales.

 Singles

 "Blow" was released as the lead single from the album on 26 August 2014.
 "Cut Me and I'll Bleed" was released as the second single from the album on 19 January 2015.
 "Blown Rose" was released as the third single from the album on 22 July 2015.
 "Charlemagne" was released as the fourth single from the album on 5 October 2015.
 The song peaked to number 98 on the UK Singles Chart and number 38 on the Scottish Singles Chart in August 2016.
 "At Most a Kiss" was released as the fifth single from the album on 5 January 2016.
 "Getaway" was released as the sixth single from the album on 13 April 2016.
 "My Favourite Room" was released as the seventh single from the album on 30 June 2016.
 "Honey Sweet" was released as the eighth single from the album on 5 August 2016.